Introduction to Brihat Parashara Hora Sastra

 Textual Stratification and Scientific Legacy in Brihat Parashara Hora Shastra

 The Brihat Parashara Hora Shastra (BPHS) occupies an enigmatic yet towering position in the corpus of Indian astrological literature.
 Long attributed to the Vedic sage Parashara, father of Vyasa, the text purports to offer a comprehensive and mathematically precise system of predictive astrology.
 However, questions regarding its authorship, compilation history, and textual integrity remain unresolved.
-This thesis interrogates the textual layers of BPHS using methods drawn from Indology, historical philology, and the philosophy of science, particularly examining the epistemic framework underlying its astrological methodologies.
+This essay interrogates the textual layers of BPHS using methods drawn from Indology, historical philology, and the philosophy of science, particularly examining the epistemic framework underlying its astrological methodologies.
 I argue that while the text may not be a pure production of the Vedic era, its scientific content—especially in the domains of Vargas, Avasthas, and the use of Shad Bala—constitutes a distinct paradigm of empirical metaphysics, one which demands reconsideration within global intellectual history.
 I conclude by proposing a framework for understanding BPHS not merely as a religious or cultural artifact, but as a work of proto-scientific theory embedded in an ancient cosmological epistemology.

 Chapter I: The Parasharian Paradox—Textual Authority and Historical Ambiguity